 To place your commission-free stock trade, click on the ‘Open Trade’ button.

-All in all, finding the best stock trading platform UK for your needs can take a lot of time.
-As we have covered extensively, there aremany important factors to consider before taking the plunge.
+All in all, finding the right stock trading platform UK for your needs can take a lot of time.
+As we have covered extensively, there are many important factors to consider before taking the plunge.

 This includes everything from regulation, and supported markets to fees, spreads, and payment methods.
 You also need to check whether the provider offers tools like Copy Trading, leverage, short-selling, and financial news.

 When choosing a stock trading platform in the UK many opt for one that’s FCA regulated and FSCS protected, with a range of stocks across different UK and international markets.